stonemjs/docs/src/docs/architecture/container.md

 title: Service Container
 ---

-The **Service Container** is Stone.js’s powerful internal dependency injection engine — your system's backstage manager.
+The **Service Container** is Stone.js’s powerful internal dependency injection engine, your system's backstage manager.

 It lives in the **Initialization Dimension**, where your system is bootstrapped and prepared to respond to intentions.
 Within the Continuum Architecture, the service container acts as the **ephemeral internal context**, managing the concrete dependencies that your system needs *right now* to apply its domain logic in the current execution context.